sufforest/SolidBin/README.md

 ```
 $ python scripts/gen_kmer.py /path/to/data/contig.fasta 1000 4 /path/to/input/composition.csv
 ```
 Here we choose k=4.
-By default we only keep contigs longer than 1000, you can specify a different number.
+By default we usually keep contigs longer than 1000, you can specify a different number.

 ### Coverage Profile
 For the coverage profile we use minimap, since it can address both short read and long read samples.